elankath/mcmdesign/src/mcm_facilities.md

 ### Status

-(OPINION: I beleive this is design defect.
-Ideally one should have re-levaraged the k8s API machinery Status https://pkg.go.dev/k8s.io/apimachinery@v0.25.2/pkg/apis/meta/v1#Status instead of making custom status object.)
+(OPINION: I beleive this is a minor NIH design defect.
+Ideally one should have re-levaraged the k8s API machinery Status [k8s.io/apimachinery/pkg/apis/meta/v1.Status](https://pkg.go.dev/k8s.io/apimachinery@v0.25.2/pkg/apis/meta/v1#Status) instead of making custom status object.)

 [status](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/util/provider/machinecodes/status) implements errors returned by MachineAPIs.
 MachineAPIs service handlers should return an error created by this package, and machineAPIs clients should expect a corresponding error to be returned from the RPC call.